-Under Pennsylvania law, child support continues for unemancipated children until the child reaches the age of 18 or graduates from high school, whichever occurs later.
+Under Pennsylvania family law, child support continues for unemancipated children until the child reaches the age of 18 or graduates from high school, whichever occurs later.
 Pennsylvania uses the income shares model to calculate an appropriate amount of support.
 Under this method, the court examines the amount that would have been available to the child if the marriage had remained intact.
 That amount is proportionally divided between parents according to each parent’s income contribution.
 The court uses a child support worksheet to evaluate income and calculate the correct amount of support.

 The court may order either or both parents to pay child support, depending on the family’s specific circumstances and the best interests of the child.
 Child custody determinations often play a role in evaluating support.
 It is uncommon for the custodial parent to be required to pay support to the noncustodial parent.
-An experienced Chester County divorce attorney can help you understand how child support is evaluated according to your unique situation.
+An experienced West Chester divorce attorney can help you understand how child support is evaluated according to your unique situation.